-The project activity consists of 58 MW installed capacity divided into two small hydropower plants (SHP): SHP Buriti 30 MW and SHP Canoa Quebrada 28 MW.
-Both are in the Midwest region of Brazil and are connected to the interconnected grid South-Southeast-Midwest.
+The project activity consists of 30 MW installed capacity small hydropower plant: SHP Buriti 30 MW.
+It is located in the Midwest region of Brazil and connected to the interconnected grid South-Southeast-Midwest.

-Indústria, Comércio e Administração - ICAL S.A. is a holding company that controls the two project companies, corresponding to the two facilities, with the following structure:
+Indústria, Comércio e Administração - ICAL S.A. is a holding company that controls project company, with the following structure:

-- 1) SHP Buriti: is owned by Pouso Alto Energia S/A, controlled 100% by Rio Sucuriú Energia Ltda., where 75% is owned by ICAL S.A., 10% by Koblitz S.A. and 15% by 03 members of Cornélio Brennand family. - 2) SHP Canoa Quebrada: is owned by Amper Energia S/A, controlled 99,99% by Rio Verde Energia Ltda. and 0,01% by 01 member of Cornélio Brennand family.
-Rio Verde Energia Ltda is owned 75% by ICAL S.A., 10% by Koblitz S.A. and 15% by 03 members of Cornélio Brennand family.
+SHP Buriti is owned by Pouso Alto Energia S/A, controlled 100% by Rio Sucuriú Energia Ltda., where 75% is owned by ICAL S.A., 10% by Koblitz S.A. and 15% by 03 members of Cornélio Brennand family.